Varroa Mite Management in our Beehives

 While the table suggests a broad range of available treatments, several factors limit what we can use at Mt.
 Coramba Apiculture.

-Two of the non-synthetic treatments (Formic Pro and Apiguard) are temperature-sensitive.
+• Two of the non-synthetic treatments (Formic Pro and Apiguard) are temperature-sensitive.
 They are less effective when the weather is cold and can kill the bees if the temperature is too hot.
 Apiguard taints the honey, so it also can’t be used with the honey supers on.
-In addition, these “organic” treatments can be harsh on the bees and sometimes kill the hive or damage the queen.
+Additionally, these “organic” treatments can be harsh on the bees and sometimes result in the death of the hive or damage to the queen.

 So, what chemical treatments do we use for Varroa mite management?

-Our current strategy is to keep mite infestation levels low by trapping Varroa mites in drone combs, brood interruption and non-synthetic Oxalic Acid treatments.
+• Our current strategy is to maintain low mite infestation levels by trapping Varroa mites in drone combs, implementing brood interruption, and using non-synthetic Oxalic Acid treatments.

-Sometimes, we have used a synthetic chemical called Bayvarol to deal with high mite loads when the colony’s health is threatened.
+• Sometimes, we have used a synthetic chemical called Bayvarol to manage high mite loads when the colony’s health is at risk.

-All synthetic and non-synthetic chemicals are used strictly under the directions on the label or the product permit.
+• All synthetic and non-synthetic chemicals are used strictly in accordance with the directions on the label or the product permit.

 The owner of Mt.
 Coramba Apiculture, Glenn Locke, has had the beekeeping urge since the early 1980s as a 14-year-old teenager.